tariqdaouda/pyGeno/README.rst

 =====================================================================

 pyGeno is developed by `Tariq Daouda`_ at the *Institute for Research in Immunology and Cancer* (IRIC_).
-For the latest new about pyGeno you can follow me on twitter @tariqdaouda_
+For the latest new about pyGeno you can follow me on twitter `@tariqdaouda`_.

 .. _Tariq Daouda: http://bioinfo.iric.ca/~daoudat/
 .. _IRIC: http://www.iric.ca